 If an independent blood test is requested by a person arrested for a DUI, but they are denied reasonable assistance, then the Government cannot use those test results because they did not allow the person to get independent test results for himself or herself.
 There are consequences for not taking a breath test, but if the person does take the test, they also have the right to an independent blood test if they want one and could pay for one.

-If you have any questions about breathalyzers in West Palm Beach DUI cases, and how refusing to take a breathalyzer test can affect your case, get in touch with a skilled DUI attorney today.
+If you have any questions about breathalyzers in West Palm Beach DUI cases, and how refusing to take a breathalyzer test can affect your case, get in touch with a skilled attorney today.
 A lawyer can work diligently to defend your case.